anthony-mills/s3-video/readme.txt

 Updated flowplayer to Version 3.2.11
 Choice of JSplayer or Flowplayer for video embed
-Fixed invisible error messages on video upload error
+Fixed invisible error messages on video upload error Added support for wider range of video MIME types on video upload

 = 0.94 =
 Fix for missing files from Wordpress plugin repository